 At uni, learning is more independent.
 Most of your learning is done outside the classroom.
 You'll need to read widely from a reading list and search for relevant materials in the library.
 You'll be expected to think critically about the information and ideas your lecturers introduce you to.
 You'll have to make sure you understand assessment requirements and organise a study schedule so you get your assignments done on time.
 For each hour in class, you'll do at least two hours of private study.

 At school, attendance is compulsory and your timetable accounts for every hour of the day.

 At uni, you'll have the freedom to come and go from campus as you please.
 Attendance might not be recorded for lectures and some other classes, so there's the temptation to skip them.
 For many courses, you'll only have about 12 hours of classes each week.
 It's up to you how you arrange your timetable and what you do with free time between classes.

 At uni, you're responsible for being organised and using your time well.

 At school, classes were usually small and most involved face-to-face classroom-based teaching.

 At uni, lectures can be huge (hundreds of students), especially in first year.
-But you'll also have smaller tutorial, practical or lab-based classes, depending on your course.
+In semester two, lectures will be delivered online.
+You'll have small tutorial, practical or lab-based classes, depending on your course.
 Some classes might be taught online and some courses might also involve fieldwork or industry placements.

 Lectures are usually one hour, twice a week.
 You'll be expected to take notes and it's often best if you've done a little reading and thought about the topic first.

-Tutorials are usually 1 or 2 hours, once a week.
+Tutorials are usually one or two hours, once a week.
 They're usually more informal and based on discussion between the tutor and students.
 They give you the chance to dig into the material covered in lectures, ask questions and debate ideas.